NeutrinoCodes/Neutrino/README.md

   - **DO NOT extract it inside a directory the requires elevated privilegies** (e.g.: Program Files, Windows)

 - Uncrustify: https://github.com/uncrustify/uncrustify
   This tool is for gracefully indent the code.
 We provide an uncrustify file for Neutrino and its Examples.
-[See later for this configuration](#vscode) under VScode.
+[See later for this configuration](#4-uncrustify-configuration) under VScode.
 - VScode: https://code.visualstudio.com/
-  This editor is useful when working on the same project both on Linux and Windows, because the environment is identical in both operating systems.
+  This editor can be particularly useful when working on the same project both on Linux and Windows, because the environment is identical in both operating systems.

   On Linux, please follow the instructions (https://code.visualstudio.com/docs/cpp/config-linux) in order to install it and verify the installation of GCC, as well as the instructions (https://code.visualstudio.com/docs/cpp/cmake-linux) to verify the installation of Cmake and to install the Cmake Tools extension for VSCode.